Tropical Storm Kompasu: Elsewhere

 The Central Weather Bureau issued advisories for heavy rain for northern and eastern parts of Taiwan.
 Heavy rain was reported in numerous areas, including the Taipei–Keelung metropolitan area.
 The Thai Meteorological Department had issued heavy rain forecasts for the country's upper Isan region, but the rains eased off as the storm rapidly lost strength following its landfall in Vietnam.

 Retirement

 After the season, PAGASA announced that the name Maring would be removed from its list of typhoon names after it caused ₱1 billion in damages and will no longer be used in the future.
-On 21 March 2022, the PAGASA chose the name Mirasol, which is derived from a sunflower, as its replacement for the 2025 season.
+On 21 March 2022, the PAGASA chose the name Mirasol, which is derived from a sunflower, as its replacement for the 2025 season, but was also retired after its usage.

 In early 2023, the Typhoon Committee announced that the name Kompasu, along with two others will be removed from the naming lists.
 In the spring of 2024, the name was replaced with Tokei, which means clock (Horologium) for future seasons.